evanjo03/node-express-handlebars/README.md

 # node-express-handlebars

 The application is a basic full-stack burger-storing application with a SQL DB.
-The app uses express.js, mysql, modularization, and uses a basic 'ORM' to simplify CRUD requests to a Node.js server.
+The app uses express.js, mysql, modularization, and uses a custom ORM to simplify requests to a Node server.
 Additionally, I used handlebars.js express template engine to simplify the front-end of the application, but in the end, the application was a single page, so the templates were not entirely necessary - good practice though!

 ## Built With